-Alum Rock Union Elementary School District makes every effort to ensure all schools are clean, safe, and functional.
+The district makes every effort to ensure that all schools are clean, safe, and functional.
 To assist in this effort, the district uses a facility survey instrument developed by the State of California Office of Public School Construction.
 The results of this survey are available at the school office and at the district office.

-The building in which Adelante resides was built in 1966.
-School facilities are being renovated according to the Field Act requirements of the State Building Code with a focus on earthquake safety.
-In the event that asbestos and lead containing building materials are found, they are removed according to Environmental Protection Agency (EPA), State, and Local requirements.
+The building in which L.U.C.H.A. resides was built in 1966.
+School facilities were constructed and are being renovated according to the Field Act requirements of the State Building Code that is heavily focused on earthquake safety.
+In the event that asbestos and lead containing building materials are found, they are managed and removed according to the Environmental Protection Agency (EPA), state and local requirements.
 Deferred maintenance funds have been used to properly maintain and renovate district buildings.
-Needed repairs and maintenance projects are completed in a timely manner.
+Needed repairs and maintenance projected are completed in a timely manner.